RedHill Biopharma Ltd. (RDHL) Shares Down Despite Recent Market Volatility

-RedHill Biopharma Ltd. (NASDAQ: RDHL)’s stock price has decreased by -4.32 compared to its previous closing price of 0.22.
-Despite this, the company has seen a fall of -5.21% in its stock price over the last five trading days.
+RedHill Biopharma Ltd. (NASDAQ: RDHL)’s stock price has decreased by -1.33 compared to its previous closing price of 0.21.
+However, the company has seen a -7.46% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in RedHill Biopharma Ltd. (NASDAQ: RDHL) Right Now?